Campus Programs

 -

-Provides long-term housing with intensive case management and supportive services to ensure long-term housing stability with access to care.
+Provides long-term housing paired with intensive case management and supportive services to promote housing stability and sustained access to care.

 Address: 2131 W 3rd St, Los Angeles, CA 90057 • Phone Number: (323) 200-9026 • Email Address: info@svbhc.org